Forestry firm Stora Enso to supply Diageo pulp for paper whisky bottles

 “The first high-speed line will be a demonstrator to show whether we can do this on an industrial scale and at the cost level we are expecting,” said Sohrab Kazemahvazi, senior vice- president of Stora’s formed fiber unit.

-In addition to Diageo's brands, Pulpex said it was working with Pepsi (PEP.O), Unilever (ULVR.L), GSK (GSK.L) and Castrol, which are committed to together produce 750 million paper bottles in a year.
+In addition to Diageo’s brands, Pulpex said it was working with Pepsi, Unilever, GSK and Castrol, which are committed to together produce 750 million paper bottles in a year.

 The bottles are made by molding the pulp directly into shape, skipping the step of first making it into a flat board, Kazemahvazi told Reuters.
 The bottle is then lined with plastic but will still fit into the paper waste stream, he added.